Murmeko/Murmeko/README.md

 </p>

 <br>
-Hello, I'm Yiğit Erdinç, a freelance iOS Developer and a college student.
-I'm studying BSc. of Computer Engineering at Kocaeli University, and I have about a year and a half of native iOS application development and design experience.
-I like wandering, gaming and listening to music on my freetimes.
-Also I'm a petrolhead.
+Hello, I'm Yiğit, a freelance iOS Developer🧑🏻‍💻&nbsp; and a college student👨🏻‍🎓.&nbsp; Currently I'm studying BSc. of Computer Engineering🖥️&nbsp; at Kocaeli University, and I have about a year and a half of native iOS application📱&nbsp; development and design experience.
+I like wandering🚶🏻‍♂️,&nbsp;  gaming🎮&nbsp;  and listening to music🎧&nbsp;  on my freetimes.
+Also I'm a 🚗 petrolhead.
 <br>
 <br>
 <br>